Information for a ventilation officer certificate of competence (CoC), including how to apply, legislative requirements, and where to find help.

 Provide basic life support

-Provide a completed operational experience logbook [PDF, 230 KB] where you record your practical experience that is required for this certificate.
+Provide a completed Certificate of competence experience logbook where you record your practical experience that is required for this CoC.

-- 2 years employed in the workings of an underground mining operation.
+At least 2 years’ work experience in the workings of an underground mining operation or tunnelling operation.

-Before sending in your logbook, check that you have:
+Before sending in your Certificate of competence experience logbook, check that you have: